The strong modulation limit of excitons and trions in moir\'e materials: Summary and Discussion

-with $A_{eh}$ and $A_{ehh}$ given by Eqs.~\eqref{eq:spectrum_x} and \eqref{eq:spectrum_t}.
-The numerical results are shown in Fig.~\ref{fig:A_nu}, for a large $s=\SI{3}{nm}$ (a) and a small $s=\SI{1}{nm}$ (b).
-The magnetic field $B=\SI{10}{T}$, and all other parameters are the same as in Secs.~\ref{sec:exciton} and \ref{sec:trion}.
+A full theory of the optical absorption spectrum of a doped moir\'e system is complicated by importance of correlations among the doped charges present in the initial state and correlations between electrons, holes, and trions located in different periods of the moir\'e superlattice \cite{baek2021optical}.
+As a first approximation, we ignore these complications and calculate the optical absorption spectra of excitons and trions in our quantum dot model.
+In Fig.~\ref{fig:A_nu} we show the optical spectra of excitons \eqref{eq:spectrum_x} and trions \eqref{eq:spectrum_t} at a large $s=\SI{3}{nm}$ (a) and a small $s=\SI{1}{nm}$ (b), and compare the results at $B=0$ and $B=\SI{10}{T}$.
 The band gap $E_g$ is set to zero in this figure since its only effect is a constant shift along the $\omega$-axis.
 The $\delta$-function is replaced with a Lorentzian function with height 1 and width \SI{0.2}{meV}.
-At $s=\SI{1}{nm}$ the electrons and holes are strongly bound and the two- or three-body eigenstates of the system have approximate rotational symmetry, so most of these states have optical absorption that is supressed by angular momentum conservation \cite{ruiz2020theory,wojs1995negatively}.
+At $s=\SI{1}{nm}$ the electrons and holes are strongly bound and the two- or three-body eigenstates of the system have approximate rotational symmetry, so most of these states have optical absorption that is supressed by angular momentum conservation \cite{ruiz2020theory,wojs1995negatively,anisimovas2003excitonic}.
 In contrast, at $s=\SI{3}{nm}$ the electrons and holes are strongly localized in the harmonic potentials, and Coulomb interaction distorts the localized wavefunctions weakly.
 In this case the selection rules associated with angular momentum conservation are not relevant because rotational symmetry is strongly broken.
 The absorption peaks in Fig.~\ref{fig:A_nu}(a) are therefore much more closely spaced than in Fig.~\ref{fig:A_nu}(b).
-The peaks for states with nonzero angular momenta appear in the strong-confinement limit and are split in a magnetic field (e.g., the exciton peaks near \SI{40}{meV} in Fig.~\ref{fig:A_nu}(a)).
+The peaks for states with nonzero angular momenta appear in the strong-confinement limit and are split in a magnetic field, while at small $s$ the optical spectrum changes very little in a magnetic field $B=\SI{10}{T}$.
+The valley Zeeman effect \cite{li2014valley,macneill2015breaking,srivastava2015valley,aivazian2015magnetic} leads to valley-splitting of excitonic peaks, whereas the level splittings in Fig.~\ref{fig:A_nu} are present even in valley-selected absorption measurements, because they are purely orbital effects.
 The results do demonstrate that the absorption spectrum of moir\'e superlattices is strongly sensitive to electrical modulation of the carrier density.